Auto Transport Glossary

 MC Number – The Motor Carrier Number issued by the U.S. Dept. of Transportation to an auto transport company or carrier allowing them to have operating authority.
 To confirm an MC (motor carrier number) visit

-Operating Authority – The permission provided by the Department of Transportation (D.O.T.) to operate.
+Operating Authority – The permission provided by the Department of Transportation (D.O.T.) to run a freight truck or company.

 Pick-up Window – The allotted days for a pickup to occur.
 In many cases in the industry it is 3 days back and forth from a middle date to get a vehicle that has been scheduled for transport.